Russophilia: China

 The People's Republic of China under the leadership of General Secretary of the Chinese Communist Party Xi Jinping has supported the Russian Federation closely following international sanctions after Russia invaded Ukraine.
 China had close ties with the Soviet Union prior to the Sino-Soviet split, owing to ideological kinship between the two communist states.
 Previous anti-Russian sentiment in China has greatly downgraded, due to perceived common anti-Western sentiment among Russian and Chinese nationalists.
 Ethnic Russians are one of the 56 ethnic groups officially recognized by the People's Republic of China.

 According to a 2019 survey by the Pew Research Center, 71% of Russians have a favourable view of China.
 A YouGov survey conducted in the same year found that 71% of the Chinese think Russia has a positive effect on world affairs.
 During the 2022 Russian invasion of Ukraine, many social media users in China showed sympathy for Russian narratives due in part to distrust of US foreign policy.
-According to a survey conducted by the Carter Center China Focus in April 2022, approximately 75% of respondents agreed that supporting Russia in the war in Ukraine was in China's best interest.
-In the first days of the Russian invasion of Ukraine, the nationalistic Little Pink movement drew international attention for their role in contributing to the mostly pro-war, pro-Russia sentiments on the Chinese internet.
+According to a Carter Center China Focus survey in April 2022, approximately 75% of respondents agreed that supporting Russia in the war in Ukraine was in China's best interest.
+On the other hand, a Genron NPO poll published seven months later found that 50.6% of Chinese respondents expressed some level of opposition to Russia’s wartime actions, compared with the 39.5% who expressed that its wartime actions were "not wrong".